 Looks Like Mom, Constitution Like Dad: How ECM Is Really Inherited

 People often assume that if a child resembles one parent facially, they have inherited that parent’s constitution too.
 In my clinical experience, this is one of the most reliable ways to be wrong about constitutional inheritance.
 A child can have their mother’s face and their father’s constitution — or the reverse — because the two traits are inherited on different levels.
-The face you see is not the constitution you carry, and the constitutional blueprint sits below the visible features in the relative size and arrangement of the internal organs.
+The face you see is not the constitution you carry, and the constitutional blueprint sits below the visible features, in the relative strength and rank of the internal organs.

 In Summary

-• Constitution in Eight Constitution Medicine is determined by the inborn relative size and strength of the internal organs, not by facial features.
+• Constitution in Eight Constitution Medicine is determined by the inborn relative strength and rank of the internal organs, not by facial features.

 • A child can resemble one parent’s face while inheriting the other parent’s constitution — the two traits travel independently.

-• The eight constitutional names themselves are anchored to the largest organ — Pulmotonia for strong lungs, Hepatonia for strong liver, and so on.
+• The eight constitutional names themselves are anchored to the dominant organ — Pulmotonia for the strong lung, Hepatonia for the strong liver, and so on.

-• Organ-size differences do leave some external traces — shoulder width, chest depth, waist — but most internal-organ ratios are invisible from the outside.
+• Some constitutional differences leave external traces — shoulder width, chest depth, waist — but most organ-rank differences are invisible from the outside.

 • Reliable constitutional diagnosis requires pulse examination by an experienced practitioner, not face-reading or family resemblance.